AdobeDocs/experience-platform.en/help/catalog/datasets/enable-upsert.md

 >[!WARNING]
 >
->Data ingested into the dataset while it is disabled will not be ingested into the Profile Store.
+>Data ingested into the dataset while it is disabled will not be ingested into the Profile store.
 You should avoid ingesting data into the dataset until it has been re-enabled for Profile.

 **API format**